Tag: The Friars’ Rome (4 total)

 https://omeka-dev-2022.carleton.edu/cgmr/files/original/f3f6809022d3aa0be735ee17c426685b.jpg

-According to legend, San Lorenzo in Panisperna is located on the spot at which martyr St. Lawrence of Rome was grilled to death.
-It was constructed (by one account) at the beginning of the fourth century during the reign of Constantine.
-San Lorenzo’s…
+According to legend, San Lorenzo in Panisperna is located on the spot where the martyr St. Lawrence of Rome was grilled to death.
+It was likely constructed at the beginning of the fourth century Constantine’s reign, although records of the church are…

 https://omeka-dev-2022.carleton.edu/cgmr/files/original/5ec5b355d23b72e486951f0826de4c50.jpg